cfortuner/promptable/apps/demos/gpt-prisma-seed/README.md

 # How to run

-make sure you're in gpt-prisma-seed directory. copy .env.example to .env, add your openAI key
+Copy .env.example to .env, add your openAI key

-all the relevant code is in prisma/seed.ts
+Script for seeding is in prisma/seed.ts

 run commands: